BPI Certification Meaning for Compostable Packaging

 The form below is for B2B verification and documentation requests only (e.g., certificate files, database verification, compliance statements).
 Retail and personal requests will not be processed.

-This page explains what BPI certification means and how ASTM D6400 and ASTM D6868 apply to finished compostable products.
-It is for compliance education, not a certification listing.
+This guide explains what BPI certification means, how it relates to ASTM D6400 and ASTM D6868, and how to verify certified compostable products.

 What Is BPI Certification?